TN 11 (11-02)

 Verify that the beneficiary is physically outside a restricted country if the check is to be delivered to a representative payee; and

-Notify the Office of International Operations (OIO) after the check is delivered.
+Notify the Division of International Operations (DIO) after the check is delivered.

 b.
 Monthly Benefits